 Pregnancy – hypothyroidism in pregnancy is a serious issue and an estimated 2.5% women have some form of it.
 But hormone changes may make it difficult to assess.
 It can have serious intellectual and developmental defects in the baby; that’s why testing every 6-8 weeks during pregnancy is usual; however, it is a serious problem in developing countries.

-One of the primary symptoms is uncontrollable appetite and people with hyperthyroidism always feel hungry.
+One of the primary symptoms of hyperthyroidism is uncontrollable appetite.
+People with hyperthyroidism always seem to feel hungry.

-The fast metabolism makes one feel hot, hyperactive, irritable, nervous, and symptoms of increased sweating, tremors, heart palpitations, insomnia, brittle nails, diarrhea, more frequent bowels – all symptoms opposite of hypothyroidism.
+The elevated metabolism can make you feel hot, hyperactive, irritable, nervous, with symptoms of increased sweating, tremors, heart palpitations, insomnia, brittle nails, diarrhea, more frequent bowels – which are all opposite to symptoms observed in hypothyroidism.

-Fatigue is observed in both cases due to body being busy fighting under or over production of thyroid hormones.
+Fatigue is observed in both hyperthyroidism and hypothyroidism as the body keeps fighting under or over production of thyroid hormones.

-The primary role of iodine in our body is to make thyroid hormones.
-As much as 75% of body’s iodine is in the thyroid glands.
+The primary role of iodine in our body is to actually make thyroid hormones: as much as 75% of body’s iodine is utilized by the thyroid gland.

-Both low and high amounts can damage the thyroid glands.
+Optimal iodine levels are essential as both low and high amounts can damage the thyroid gland.

-Insufficient amount of iodine results in swelling of gland, resulting in a condition called goiter where the throat becomes abnormally large.
+Insufficient iodine may result in swelling of thyroid gland, or goiter, where the throat becomes abnormally large.

-Excess iodine symptoms include headaches, vomiting, mouth sores, metallic taste in mouth, swollen salivary glands and rashes.
-This happens when consuming supplements such as kelp or pills which release a huge burst of iodine in a short period.
+Symptoms of excess iodine include headaches, vomiting, mouth sores, metallic taste in mouth, swollen salivary glands and rashes.
+They are often due to excessive consumption of supplements such as kelp or pills which release a huge burst of iodine in a short period.

 The recommended daily allowance (RDA) of iodine is approximately 150 microgram per day.
 One tablespoon of iodine salt contains almost 300 microgram.